root-project/root/README/ReleaseNotes/v620/index.md

   Like server binding to specific host `root --notebook --ip=hostname`
 - Remove `c.NotebookApp.ip = '*'` from default jupyter config.
 One has to provide ip address for server binding using `root --notebook --ip=<hostaddr>` arguments
+- Now Jupyter Notebooks will use JSROOT provided with ROOT installation.
+This allows to use notebooks without internet connection (offline).

 ## JavaScript ROOT